Experiencing Perspective Through Immersive VR

 • Facilitated use, designing the experience to work alongside discussion, education, and support services

-SHE was created to be experienced and then discussed.
-The goal was not to instruct or lecture, but to open space for reflection and conversation.
+SHE was created to be experienced and then discussed; The goal was not to instruct or lecture, it was to open space for reflection and conversation.

 3. The Result